-Perimenopause (the stage before menopause) can start at 35, last 5-10 years, and is the beginning of many vexing menopause symptoms2,3.
+Perimenopause is the stage before menopause, and it is likely when you’ll begin experiencing many of the symptoms we think of as “menopausal.”
+Perimenopause can start in the mid 30s, and it lasts between 5-10 years2,3.
 Menopause typically occurs between the age of 45-55, when women are most likely to have teenagers at home.
-The result?
-Millions of women are parenting teenagers, with all of their raging puberty hormones, at the exact same time they are experiencing menopause symptoms.
-What a combination …
+The result is that millions of women are parenting teenagers, (with all of their raging hormones), at the exact same time they are experiencing the height of their menopause symptoms.

-For many of us who chose to start our family a bit later, the combination of puberty and menopause can be bewildering.
-Slamming doors, shouting, or even occasional sobbing come to mind.
-While we all aspire to be a fun, smart, caring, and calm parent, when we are in the grip of our own raging hormones that’s a pretty tough goal.
-Because we often refrain from talking about the world of menopause symptoms, our families are left wondering, “What is going on?”
+For many who choose to start a family a bit later, the combination of puberty and menopause can be bewildering.
+Slamming doors, shouting, or even sobbing come to mind.
+While we all aspire to be fun, smart, caring, and calm parents, when we are in the grip of our own shifting hormones, that’s a pretty tough goal.
+Because we often refrain from talking about the world of menopause symptoms, we and our families alike can be left in the dark.

-It can be pretty discouraging to think that just as women are reaching such a critical stage in their family that they can also be experiencing depression, anxiety, insomnia, chronic fatigue, hot flashes and night sweats, mind fog, cognitive impairment, and so much more.
+It can be discouraging to think that just as women are reaching such a critical stage in their family, they can also be experiencing depression, anxiety, insomnia, chronic fatigue, hot flashes and night sweats, mind fog, cognitive impairment, and much more.
 Despite the fact that one in four women will experience very serious menopause systems, it is rarely addressed appropriately within a family.

 Feel like yourself again.